Is The Shine Coming Off Japan's Bullet Trains?

-(MENAFN- The Conversation) Just ten days before the 1964 Tokyo Olympic Games, Japan opened its Tōkaidō Shinkansen, a high-speed rail line connecting Tokyo with Osaka.
-Shinkansen bullet trains showcased the high quality of Japanese railway technology to the world, with trains travelling at up to 285 km/h (177 mph).
+(MENAFN- Asia Times) Just ten days before the 1964 Tokyo Olympic Games, Japan opened its Tokaido Shinkansen, a high-speed rail line connecting Tokyo with Osaka.
+Shinkansen bullet trains showcased the high quality of Japanese railway technology to the world, with trains traveling at up to 285 km/h (177 mph).

 More than ten trains depart from Tokyo each hour, and the average delay remains at just 54 seconds per train – much lower than in other countries such as the UK.
 So far, Japan's bullet trains have also recorded zero passenger fatalities in their 60 years of operation.

-The reliability, punctuality and safety of Japanese railways has reinforced the country's identity as a self-professed railway technology superpower.
+The reliability, punctuality and safety of Japanese railways have reinforced the country's identity as a self-professed railway technology superpower.

 The irony here is that while Japanese suppliers have developed high technical know-how, their skills are being wasted as they struggle to adapt to the international railway marketplace.

-In late 2023, Japan expressed its reluctance to join Indonesia's US$7.3 billion (£5.9 billion) high-speed rail project, citing concerns about technical compatibility and possible damage to its“brand”.
+In late 2023, Japan expressed its reluctance to join Indonesia's US$7.3 billion high-speed rail project, citing concerns about technical compatibility and possible damage to its“brand.”
 As a result, Indonesia picked China to build the railway instead.
 China also offered to do it faster and with fewer conditions.
+Latest stories

 Japan has successfully exported its“high quality” rail infrastructure to Taiwan, India, Europe and the UK in the past.
 But Japan's experience of exporting bullet train technology to Taiwan in the late 1990s and early 2000s remains a cautionary tale.